javier901/arrow-function/README.md

 lapsedUserAccounts.map( u => sendBillTo(u.address) );
 ```

-In a subsequent lesson, we'll show the power of arrow functions with other
-iterator methods.

 ## Instructions
 You are going to write several methods.
 Write your code in the `index.js` file.
 Let the tests guide you through the process.